Locations:

 Symptoms and Causes

+There are many different diseases and conditions that may cause LVH.
 The most common cause of left ventricular hypertrophy is high blood pressure (hypertension).
 High blood pressure makes your heart work harder than normal.
-The extra work it takes to pump blood can cause the muscle in the left ventricle walls to get larger and thicker.
+The extra work it takes to pump blood can make the muscle in your left ventricle walls get larger and thicker.

 Advertisement

-Other conditions that make your heart work harder and can lead to LVH include:
+Other conditions that can lead to LVH include:

-What are the symptoms of left ventricular hypertrophy?
+What are the complications of left ventricular hypertrophy?

 Diagnosis and Tests